 You don’t want to use this tool in a survival situation, because it is best to use one with a simple blade to do more important tasks.
 Also, having a hook on your knife can be dangerous.
 It can hook on your hand or your clothing and make a damage.

-So, it’s best to avoid this type of knife for a survival situation.
+So, it’s best to avoid this type of knife for a survival or bushcraft situation.
 Use a simple blade, so you can do your tasks without any difficulties.

 3) SERRATED EDGES